mathiashsteffensen/emerald/README.md

 This is still quite far away from being a real implementation.
 The below is a list of the features on the roadmap and the ones that have already been implemented.

+NOTE: To say they have been implemented does not mean any features are guaranteed to be compatible with the reference Ruby implementation.

 - [x] everything is an object
     - [x] allow method calls on everything
     - [x] operators are method calls